luangjokaj/wordpressify/README.md

 ---
 **BRING DOWN ENVIRONMENT**

-- Stop WordPressify server and database:
+- To stop the WordPressify server and database for the project run:
 ```
 npm run env:stop
 ```

 **REBUILD ENVIRONMENT**

-- To rebuild your environment run:
+- To rebuild the WordPressify project environment run:
 ```
 npm run env:rebuild
 ```